rich-newman/typescript-analyzer-eslint-prettier/docs/development.md

 Set a breakpoint and start debugging (F5).
 It will open a new instance of Visual Studio in the experimental instance in which you can make use of TypeScript Analyzer until your breakpoint will be hit.

-Once you have the project building and running in either Visual Studio 2019 or 2022 then you should be able to run and debug the unit tests from the Test Explorer window.
+Once you have the solution building and running in either Visual Studio 2019 or 2022 then you should be able to run and debug the unit tests from the Test Explorer window.

 ## Issue: Project won't Build and Long User Names